 Promote awareness of the various options that are available in the community, especially among underserved, hard-to-reach, and private paying populations, as well as options individuals can used to plan ahead for their long-term needs.

-The ADRC has a proven outreach and marketing plan focused on establishing operating organizations as highly visible and trusted places where people can turn for the full range of home, community and other long-term support options as well as raising awareness in the community about LTSS options.
+The ADRC has an effective outreach and marketing plan locally tailored and focused on establishing operating organizations as highly visible and trusted places where people can turn for the full range of home, community and other long-term support options as well as raising awareness in the community about LTSS options.
 At a minimum, the outreach and marketing plan includes:

 Consideration of all populations served including different age groups, people with different income levels, different types of disabilities, culturally diverse groups, underserved populations, individuals at risk of nursing home placement, family caregivers and professionals;